 - Buy another bigger house, if you can afford it

-- Ask a friend to keep your thing for a while
+- Ask a friend to keep your things for a while

 It is the exact same story in computers.
 When we use computers, every day we will be downloading music, movies, etc, and this way the Hard Drive ( where all our family photos, videos, documents are saved) will have less free space until it gets FULL.

-Of course, you should not get to that stage, where the hard disk is totally full because that will have major issues you need to avoid, and you should always watch that, and take an action when it is 70%-80% full.
+Of course, you should not get to that stage, where the hard disk is totally full because that will have major issues you need to avoid, and you should always watch that, and try to take an action when it is getting 70%-80% full.